-The youngest person in the United States ever put to death by the electric chair was a black 14-year-old named George Stinney Jr. Not surprisingly, it came in the Deep South during the Jim Crow era.
+The youngest person in the United States ever put to death by the electric chair was an African-American 14-year-old named George Stinney Jr. Not surprisingly, it came in the Deep South during the Jim Crow era.

 George Stinney Jr. lived in the mill town of Alcolu in South Carolina, where whites and blacks were separated by railroad tracks.
 Stinney’s family lived in company housing until they were forced to move after his father, George Sr., was fired from the local lumber mill when his son was accused of bludgeoning two white girls to death.

 The Murders Of Betty June Binnicker And Mary Emma Thames

 According to court documents, on March 24, 1944, Betty June Binnicker, 11, and Mary Emma Thames, 7, were riding their bicycles in the black part of Alcolu looking for flowers.
 When they saw Stinney and his younger sister, Aime, outside on their property, they stopped and asked if they knew where to find maypops, a local term for passion flowers.

 That was the last time the girls were seen alive.

 Binnicker and Thames, who were white, never made it home that day.
 Their disappearance prompted hundreds of Alcolu residents, including Stinney’s father, to come together and search for the missing girls.
 It wasn’t until the next morning when their bodies were discovered in a water-filled ditch with their skulls smashed in.